microsoft/MSRSec/TAs/optee_ta/AuthVars/README.md

 Increase the debugging level using `CFG_TEE_TA_LOG_LEVEL=4` when compiling the TA.
 Additional development only debug information can be enabled by using `CFG_TA_DEBUG=y`.
 Turning this on will print information about each transaction which occurs.
 This option will significantly degrade performance.

-### External Code Debuging
+### External Code Debugging

 *WolfSSL* sources are compiled directly, so adding `#include <trace.h>` is sufficient to gain access to the full set of OP-TEE tracing functions (`DMSG(), etc`).

-Since *OpenSSL* is compiled seperately and then linked this will not work.
+Since *OpenSSL* is compiled separately and then linked this will not work.
 The stdlib shim layer implements `sassl_print( char *c )`, a basic print command which can be added to the OpenSSL codebase if needed.